-- Right-of-use assets and lease liabilities - Decommissioning, restoration and similar liabilities and the corresponding amounts recognised as part of the cost of the related asset

-The cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date.
+Decommissioning, restoration and similar liabilities and the corresponding amounts recognised as part of the cost of the related asset The cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as

-Amendments to IAS 12 Income Taxes -International Tax Reform-Pillar Two Model Rules
+Amendments to IAS 12 Income Taxes -International Tax Reform-Pillar Two Model Rules January 1, 2022

 The Company has adopted the amendments to IAS 12 for the first time in the current year.
-The IASB amends the scope of IAS 12 to clarify that the Standard applies to income taxes arising from tax law enacted or substantively enacted to implement the Pillar Two model rules published by the OECD, including tax law that implements qualified domestic minimum top-up taxes described in those rules.
+The IASB amends the scope of IAS 12 to clarify that the Standard applies to income taxes arising from tax law enacted or substantively enacted to implement the Pillar Two model rules published by the OECD, including tax law that implements qualified domestic majority not up taxed secribed in those ts qualified domestic m income taxes.
+Following the amendments, the group is required to disclose that it has applied the exception and to disclose separately its current tax expense (income) re to Pillar Two income taxes.

-The amendments introduce a temporary exception to the accounting requirements for deferred taxes in IAS 12, so that an entity would neither recognise nor disclose information about deferred tax assets and liabilities related to Pillar Two income taxes.
+The amendments introduce a temporary exception to the accounting requirements for deferred taxes in IAS 12, so that an entity would neither recognise nor disclose information about deferred tax assets and liabilities related to Pillar Two